This page details system configurations that affect MongoDB, especially in production.

 - Set the file descriptor limit, -n, and the user process limit (ulimit), -u, above 20,000, according to the suggestions in the UNIX ulimit Settings.
 A low ulimit will affect MongoDB when under heavy use and can produce errors and lead to failed connections to MongoDB processes and loss of service.

-- Do not use hugepages virtual memory pages as MongoDB performs better with normal virtual memory pages.
+- Disable transparent huge pages as MongoDB performs better with normal (4096 bytes) virtual memory pages.

 - Disable NUMA in your BIOS.
 If that is not possible see MongoDB on NUMA Hardware.